 Treating pink eye will depend on the severity of the infection, the causes, and the animal’s past medical history.
 Your vet will likely perform an examination of the eyes and look for any wounds, scratches, or anything out of the ordinary.
 They may use a solution called fluorescein stain, which is a dye that glows under blue light.
 The dye will adhere to any scratch or wound on the animal’s cornea and show where the problem is.

-After examination, your vet might prescribe drops or ointments that will help surface-level conjunctivitis.
-If the pink eye is the result of another illness, though, your vet will have to do a further examination and may prescribe antibiotics or other prescriptions.
+After examination, your vet might prescribe antibiotic eye drops or ointments that will help surface-level or bacterial conjunctivitis.
+If the pink eye is the result of another illness, though, your vet will have to do a further examination and may prescribe antibiotics, anti-inflammatory medications or other prescriptions.

 Most cases of pink eye will improve within a few weeks with the drops available.
 In rare instances, however, your pet may require surgery if there was more permanent damage done to the cornea.